Trauma-informed care: revolution or rhetoric?

 Interested in exploring trauma-informed care further?

-Our two-day course, Trauma-informed care: using trauma awareness to enhance everyday practice (CPD31), led by Dr Sheena Webb, will help you gain a deeper understanding of trauma-informed care.
-You will learn practical ways to implement TIC principles and culture into your workplace and practice.
+Our two-day, online course, Trauma-informed care: using trauma awareness to enhance everyday practice (CPD31), led by Dr Sheena Webb, will help you gain a deeper understanding of trauma-informed care.
+You will learn practical ways to implement the approach and culture into your work.

 Register to access the recording